 MaRINET2 is a €10.5m project funded by the European Commission’s Horizon 2020 programme, and coordinated by the MaREI (Marine and Renewable Energy Ireland) Centre.
-The project will accelerate the development of offshore renewable energy technologies by providing free-of-charge access to a network of 57 research facilities across Europe, including Plymouth University’s Coastal, Ocean and Sediment Transport (COAST) laboratory.
+The project will accelerate the development of offshore renewable energy technologies by providing free-of-charge access to a network of 57 research facilities across Europe, including University of Plymouth's Coastal, Ocean and Sediment Transport (COAST) laboratory.
 Access will be granted through a series of competitive calls for applicants.

-For details on eligibility criteria, how to apply, and available testing infrastructures, please visit the Marinet2 website.
+For details on eligibility criteria, how to apply, and available testing infrastructures, please visit the Marinet2 website or contact

 If you’d like to discuss MaRINET2 opportunities at Plymouth University’s COAST laboratory, please contact